 Hiking Vikos gorge under rain is treacherous because of the rock falls.
 So naturally the first thing I did when I woke up was to open the door and get on the small balcony.
-To my relief there was only a small cloud here and there.
+To my relief there were only a few small clouds here and there.
 “Good start.”

 The plan was to hike from Monodendri to Vikos village through the gorge.
 Total distance around 12.5km.
 Difficulty: relative easy, Duration: around six hours.
 Perfect warm up for our seven day hiking trip.